primus/substream/README.md

 npm install --save substream
 ```

-The module can only be used in conjuction with [Primus] so make sure that your
+The module can only be used in conjunction with [Primus] so make sure that your
 application is using that as real-time backend.

 ## Getting started